Accenture/mercury-nodejs/README.md

 Mercury reduces this complexity because you can write a function as a gateway to interface with the worker thread.

+> IMPORTANT - Please be careful about the use of worker threads.
+Since each worker thread runs in a separate "v8" instance, it may overload the target machine and degrade application performance when you have many worker threads in your application.
+Therefore, please keep the number of worker threads to a bare minimal.

 # Event Orchestration

 We can construct a composable application with self-contained functions that execute when events arrive.